RESPA: Explaining The Real Estate Settlement Procedures Act

 RESPA Violations And Penalties

 RESPA violations include bribes between real estate representatives, inflating costs, the use of shell entities and referrals in exchange for settlement services.
-The fees for RESPA violation penalties can be as low as $94 for accidental violations to various RESPA sections, and as high as $189,427 depending on the violation and if the violation was intentional.
+The fees for RESPA violation penalties can be very steep and even include some jail time depending on the seriousness of the violation and if it was intentional.

 If the person who violated Section 8(a) settles their case, they may be required to pay an amount of up to three times the amount they charged for their service.